-- 300 Indecent Exposure.

-- 301 (Not to be used).

-- 302 Misuse of authorized medication.

-- Possession of money or currency not authorized, or in excess of the amount authorized.

-- Loaning of property or anything of value for profit or increased return.

-- Possession of anything not authorized. - Refusing to work or to accept a program assignment. - Refusing to obey an order of any staff member. - 308 Violating a condition of a furlough. - 309 Violating a condition of a community program. - 310 Unexcused absence from work or any program assignment. - Failing to perform work as instructed by the supervisor. - 312 Insolence towards a staff member. - Lying or providing a false statement to a staff member. - Counterfeiting, forging, of any documentation, article of identification, money or official paper. - Participating in an unauthorized meeting or gathering. - 316 Being in an unauthorized area. - Failure to follow safety or sanitation regulations (including safety regulations, chemical instructions, tools, MSDS sheets, OSHA standards). - 318 Using any equipment or machinery without staff authorization. - 319 Using any equipment or machinery contrary to instructions or posted safety standards. - 320 Failing to stand count. - 321 Interfering with the taking of count. - 322 (Not to be used). - 323 (Not to be used). - 324 Gambling. - 325 Preparing or conducting a gambling pool. - Possession of gambling paraphernalia.
+- 300 Indecent Exposure. - 302 Misuse of authorized medication. - 303 Possession of money or currency, unless specifically authorized, or in excess of the amount authorized. - 304 Loaning of property or anything of value for profit or increased return. - 305 Possession of anything not authorized for retention or receipt by the inmate, and not issued to him through regular channels. - 306 Refusing to work or to accept a program assignment. - 307 Refusing to obey an order of any staff member (may be categorized and charged in terms of greater severity, according to the nature of the order being disobeyed, e.g. failure to obey an order which furthers a riot would be charged as 105, Rioting; refusing to obey an order which furthers a fight would be charged as 201, Fighting; refusing to provide a urine sample when ordered as part of a drug-abuse test would be charged as 110). - 308 Violating a condition of a furlough. - 309 Violating a condition of a community program. - 310 Unexcused absence from work or any program assignment. - 311 Failing to perform work as instructed by the supervisor.

+- 312 Insolence towards a staff member. - 313 Lying or providing a false statement to a staff member. - 314 Counterfeiting, forging, or unauthorized reproduction of any document, article of identification, money, security, or official paper (may be categorized in terms of greater severity according to the nature of the item being reproduced, e.g., counterfeiting release papers to effect escape, Code 102). - 315 Participating in an unauthorized meeting or gathering. - 316 Being in an unauthorized area without staff authorization. - 317 Failure to follow safety or sanitation regulations (including safety regulations, chemical instructions, tools, MSDS sheets, OSHA standards). - 318 Using any equipment or machinery without staff authorization. - 319 Using any equipment or machinery contrary to instructions or posted safety standards. - 320 Failing to stand count. - 321 Interfering with the taking of count. - 324 Gambling. - 325 Preparing or conducting a gambling pool. - 326 Possession of gambling paraphernalia. - 327 Unauthorized contacts with the public. - 328 Giving money or anything of value to, or accepting money or anything of value from, another inmate or any other person without staff authorization. - 329 Destroying, altering, or damaging government property, or the property of another person, having a value of \$100.00 or less. - 330 Being unsanitary or untidy; failing to keep one's person or quarters in accordance with posted standards. - 331 Possession, manufacture, introduction, or loss of a non-hazardous tool, equipment, supplies, or other non-hazardous contraband (tools not likely to be used in an escape or escape attempt, or to serve as a weapon capable of doing serious bodily harm to others, or not hazardous to institutional security or personal safety)

+(other non-hazardous contraband includes such items as food, cosmetics, cleaning supplies, smoking apparatus and tobacco in any form where prohibited, and unauthorized nutritional/dietary supplements).